jmsaavedrar/linux-environment/README.md

 # Tensorflow API C
 1. Dowloand it from https://www.tensorflow.org/install/lang_c
-2. After decomprising the file, you will have the folder tensorflow (tf).
+2. After uncomprissing the file, you will have the folder tensorflow (tf).
 Please copy it to the dependecies location.
 I recommend adding a pkgconfig (tf.pc) file to this lib.